jamietanna/sarahseewhy.github.io/_posts/2020-10-22-rereading-sre.md

 On my last team, we started by inventorying all our alerts, creating a wiki which explained what the alert meant and tips on how to resolve it (a pseudo-playbook if you will).

-We then iterated on the doc and began to ask whether we needed the alert at all or in a different form (e.g., grafana graph).
-There was room for further iteration towards more automation (hello chat-ops!) but I'd said farewell by that time.
+We then iterated on the doc and began asking whether we needed the alert at all or just in a different form (e.g., grafana graph).
+There was room for further iteration (hello chat-ops!) but I'd said farewell by that time.

 One of the things I appreciate about my current organisation is their use of playbooks.
 I know playbooks aren't universally popular, but it made on-boarding to on-call so much easier and quicker.